guitarpoet/php-clips/README.md

 	Zend Engine v2.6.0, Copyright (c) 1998-2014 Zend Technologies with Xdebug v2.2.6, Copyright (c) 2002-2014, by Derick Rethans php -v  0.02s user 0.01s system 82% cpu 0.030 total

-It is nearly impossible to write a scriptable code that concise and so fast for calculating fibonacci n(1000).

 ## Features